yaseenkady/tree.pro/6_reproductive_system/2_male_reproductive_system/1_testis/testicular_tumor/sex_chord_stromal_tumor.md

 # Comment

-4-5% of germ cell tumor.
+4-5% of testicular tumors.

+Can originatee from:

+- Leydig cell (most common)
+- Sertoli cell
+- Other cells

 Spreads lymphatically to: